Know about this? Rate It!

 Favorite thing: The Hasan Bek Mosque is the place where Tel Aviv ends and Jaffa starts, it is kind of a border.
 The mosque was renovated few years ago, and got a new fence as well.
 It is closed for public and unfortunately you can't go inside.
 Otherwise, it's old walls would tell you a lot about Tel Aviv's history, since they have seen pretty much everything since the beginning of the last century.

-The Tel Aviv Folk Club presents an evening of live folk music.
+Favorite thing: The Tel Aviv Folk Club presents an evening of live folk music.

 Four different gigs in one evening